Frequently Asked Questions about Pupillage

 How big is Atkin Chambers?

 Unlike some Chambers, Atkin has chosen primarily to grow organically through its pupils.
-We believe that this approach is essential for maintaining the quality of the service for which we are renowned.
+We believe that this approach is essential for maintaining the quality of the service for which we are known.

 How does clerking work?